harinath5/git-login/README.md

 # git-login
-it is my first time git practice
+it is my first time git practice.